Your PPV Is Leaving 50% of Your Revenue on the Table (Here's the Fix)

 Ultra-premium ($50+): Rare, exceptional content.
 Annual events, major productions, or content so exclusive the price is itself a signal of its value.

-• Full photosets: 10-20+ curated photos with a specific theme — cohesive, intentional, worth unlocking
+- Full photosets: 10–20+ curated photos with a specific theme — cohesive, intentional, worth paying for

-• Behind-the-scenes: Raw footage showing the real you — this sells because it feels genuinely exclusive
+- Behind-the-scenes: Raw footage showing the real you.
+Sells because it feels genuinely exclusive — access, not aesthetics

-• Themed or seasonal content: Holiday specials, fantasy themes, character content — novelty drives purchases
+- Themed or seasonal content: Holiday specials, fantasy themes, character content — novelty drives purchase decisions

-• Collaboration content: Two audiences, one piece of content — cross-creator PPV compounds reach and revenue
+- Collaboration content: Two audiences, one piece — cross-creator PPV compounds reach and revenue

 Creating PPV Content Batches

-1. Plan your PPV content calendar for the month at the start of each month
+- Plan your PPV content calendar at the start of each month

-When you batch-create PPV content, your content quality naturally improves and your creative energy stays high.
-Reactive creation produces inconsistent results.
+When you batch PPV content, quality naturally improves and creative energy stays high.
+One organized session produces an entire month of PPV content to release on your schedule.

 For more content inspiration, see our 50 OnlyFans content ideas.